Multimodal Learning for Arcing Detection in Pantograph-Catenary Systems: Experiments

 \textbf{Implementation Details.} We use ResNet-18~\cite{he2016deep} as the encoder for images and a two-layer multilayer perceptron (MLP) for force data.
 The raw force signal is first transformed into the frequency domain using the Fast Fourier Transform (FFT)~\cite{nussbaumer1982fast}, and the first half of the normalized magnitude spectrum is retained as the input feature vector.
 To initialize the force encoder, we pretrain it using an autoencoder with a reconstruction loss for $100$ epochs.
 The embeddings from the image and force encoders are then concatenated and passed through an additional two-layer MLP to obtain the final fused representation.
 We train all networks using the Adam optimizer~\cite{Adam} with a learning rate of $0.0001$.
 The networks are trained for $30$ epochs with a batch size of $64$, and we set $\eta$ to $1$.
 Evaluation is performed using the Area Under Receiver Operating Characteristic curve (AUROC) as the standardized metric for all experiments.

 \textbf{Results on SBB-AD and Open-AD Datasets.} \cref{tab:results_DeepSVDD} presents a comparative evaluation of various anomaly detection architectures on the SBB-AD and Open-AD datasets, using AUROC as the performance metric.
 The results indicate that standard unsupervised methods, including IForest~\cite{liu2008isolation}, OCSVM~\cite{scholkopf2001estimating}, LOF~\cite{breunig2000lof}, KNN~\cite{ramaswamy2000efficient}, AutoEncoder~\cite{hinton2006reducing}, generally achieve lower performance, with AUROC scores often falling below $70$\% on the SBB-AD dataset.
 DeepSVDD~\cite{ruff2018deep}, which incorporates both force and image data, shows a marked improvement over these classical baselines.
 Furthermore, DeepSAD~\cite{ruff2019deep} significantly outperforms the unsupervised approaches, demonstrating the substantial benefit of leveraging labeled anomalous data within a semi-supervised setting.
-Most notably, the proposed MultiDeepSAD method yields the highest detection accuracy on both datasets, achieving AUROC scores of $93.49$\% and $95.03$\% on SBB-AD and Open-AD, respectively, highlighting the clear advantage of our proposed training strategy and pseudo-anomaly generation method for robust arcing anomaly detection.
+Most notably, the proposed MultiDeepSAD method yields the highest detection accuracy on both datasets, achieving AUROC scores of $93.49$\% and $95.03$\% on SBB-AD and Open-AD, respectively, highlighting the clear advantage of our proposed training strategy and pseudo-anomaly generation method for robust arcing anomaly detection. {MultiDeepSAD also outperforms recent state-of-the-art multimodal (Crossmodal Feature Mapping~\cite{costanzino2024multimodal}) and vision-based (ArcSE~\cite{quan2024arcse}, ArcMSD~\cite{yan2025novel}) baselines.} {For all baselines, the image and force encoders share the same architecture as those used in our framework.
+For Crossmodal Feature Mapping, we follow the paper and employ two lightweight mapping networks trained exclusively on normal data: $f_{img \rightarrow force}$ and $f_{force \rightarrow img}$.
+Both networks are implemented as three-layer MLPs, each but the last one followed by GeLU activations~\cite{costanzino2024multimodal}.
+Because patch correspondences do not exist in our setting, the mappings operate on the global feature vectors, and the anomaly score is the sum of the two L2 discrepancies between mapped and observed features, replacing the original patch-level anomaly map and its spatial aggregation.}

 \cref{tab:results} analyzes the impact of input modalities on MultiDeepSAD performance.
 Using force data alone yields relatively limited accuracy ($70.66$\% AUROC on SBB-AD and $83.30$\% on Open-AD), whereas using image data alone leads to a substantial improvement ($89.43$\% and $91.64$\% AUROC, respectively), indicating that visual cues provide strong discriminative signals for arcing detection.
 Notably, combining force and image modalities achieves the best results on both datasets ($93.49$\% on SBB-AD and $95.03$\% on Open-AD), demonstrating that the two modalities offer complementary information and that multimodal fusion consistently enhances robustness and overall detection performance.